Do Imaginary Numbers Exist? A Matrix View

 $$ X^2 - 2X + 2E = 0 . $$

-The solutions then arise naturally as
+The solutions then appear naturally as

 $$ X = E \pm I , $$